 ** 1989 – Congress held a public hearing on the Guam Commonwealth Act in Hawaii, then referred it to Executive branch for review.

 ** 1990 – Negotiation talks were begun to get a consensus on the final draft but bogged down because of disagreements on some major issues.

-** 1997 – The Guam Decolonization Commission was established by local law, authored by Sen. Hope Cristobal to research on the three terminal status options – Statehood, Independence and Free Association – as endorsed by the U.N.
+** 1997 – The Guam Decolonization Commission was established by local law to spearhead research on the three terminal status options – Statehood, Independence and Free Association – as endorsed by the U.N.

 ** 2000 – Decolonization plebiscite was scheduled in conjunction with the 2000 general election.
 However, a separate voter registration was required for the plebiscite and adequate public education on the three options and funding were lacking, thus postponing the plebiscite.
 It has languished since then, encountering one obstacles after another, including lack of adequate funding.
 Efforts in completing the required voter registration continue.
 The Decolonization Commission, with the Governor Eddie Baza Calvo as chairman, has been revitalized and is now meeting regularly.

 Guam’s Quest for Statehood

 ** Full integration into the Union of U.S. States on equal footing.
 As a State, Guam will be accorded all the rights and privileges enjoyed by the 50 states.

 ** State sovereignty, total autonomy and control of all state affairs.
 As a state, Guam decides on its governmental organization, court system, state taxes and regulate state commerce.